 Teaching assistant CV education example

-Education is a vital part of any complete CV, but it plays an even bigger role when it comes to landing a teaching assistant position.
-Make sure to thoroughly complete this section with your degrees and diplomas – if you’ve completed a master’s or higher, there’s no need to include your secondary school.
+Education is a vital part of any CV, but it plays an even bigger role when it comes to landing a teaching assistant position.
+Complete this section with your degrees and diplomas – if you’ve completed a master’s or higher, there’s no need to include your secondary school.

 The education section is also the place to add any teaching certifications you possess, which may be required by law.
 You can also include awards you’ve won and professional memberships you hold here.